 Are you concerned about having excess moisture in your basement or home?
 Are there musty smells in your basement?
 Do your allergies act up when the indoor humidity levels rise?

-High moisture levels create perfect conditions for mold growth, allergens, musty odors, and mildew which can lead to unhealthy air in your home.
+High moisture levels create perfect conditions for mold growth, allergens, musty odors, and mildew, which can lead to unhealthy air in your home.

-- Energy efficiency
+- Energy efficiency compared to the alternatives.